Factor modelling for high-dimensional functional time series: Sparse Factor Model

 The parameters $c_1(p)$ and $\tau$ together control the column or row sparsity in the factor loading matrix $\bA.$ In the special case of $\tau=0,$ $\cV(0,c_1(p), L)$ and $\cV^*(0,c_1(p), L)$ correspond to the truly sparse situations, in which $\bA$ has at most $c_1(p)$ nonzero entries on each column under Condition~\ref{con:colsparse} or $c_1(p)$ nonzero row vectors under Condition~\ref{con:rowsparse}.
 By H\"{o}lder's inequality, it is easy to check that $\cV^*(\tau, c_1(p), L)\subseteq \cV(\tau, c_{r,\tau}c_1(p), L)$, where $c_{r,\tau} = 1$ for $\tau=0$ and $r^{1-\tau/2}$ for $\tau\in(0,1).$ Provided that $r$ is fixed, our subsequent analysis will focus on the class of column sparse factor loading matrices, $\cV(\tau,c_1(p), L).$

 Our estimation procedure in Section~\ref{sec:method} is developed based on the estimation of $\bSigma_{yy}^{(k)}$'s.
-When $p$ grows larger than $n^{1/2},$ it follows from Condition~\ref{con:rootn} that the sample autocovariance functions $\widehat\bSigma_{yy}^{(k)}$'s are no longer consistent.
+When $p$ grows faster than $n^{1/2},$ it is known that the sample autocovariance functions $\widehat\bSigma_{yy}^{(k)}$'s are no longer consistent estimators.
 Nevertheless, under the sparse factor model setup, the decomposition of $\bSigma_{yy}^{(k)}$ in (\ref{eq:cov-relation}) suggests that our enforced column sparsity in $\bA$ is inherited by the functional sparsity structure in $\bSigma_{yy}^{(k)},$ thus enabling us to possibly construct the threhsolding-based estimator for $\bSigma_{yy}^{(k)}$ to ensure the consistency.
 Before introducing the estimator, we slightly modify Condition~\ref{con:xeps} to accommodate the sparse setting and present a lemma that reveals the functional sparsity pattern in $\bSigma_{yy}^{(k)}.$